-The default behavior of the fabric: join command is to wipe out the container's configuration and replace it with the fabric profile.
+The default behavior of the fabric:join command is to wipe out the container's configuration and replace it with the fabric profile.
 If you want to preserve the previous configuration of the container, however, you must ensure that the fabric has an appropriately configured profile, which you can deploy into the container after it joins the fabric.

-The fabric:join command's -p option enables you to specify a profile to install into the container once the agent is installed.
+The fabric: join command's -p option enables you to specify a profile to install into the container once the agent is installed.

-For details of how to create and edit a profile, see section "Create Fabric Profiles" in "Getting Started", section "Description" in "Console Reference".
+For details of how to create and edit a profile, see , section "fabric:profile-create" in "Console Reference", and section "fabric:profile-edit" in "Console Reference".